https://www.deakin.edu.au/__data/assets/image/0006/873402/16132_Bachelor-of-International-Studies-Global-Scholar_Hero.jpg

 Course overview

-Develop intercultural competencies and an established global perspective by studying Deakin’s Bachelor of International Studies (Global Scholar).
+Develop the ability to understand, respect and work effectively across all types of cultures by studying Deakin’s Bachelor of International Studies (Global Scholar).
 Designed for high-achieving students, this course will equip you with foundation knowledge of the global political climate and the forces shaping government, business and society in Australia and throughout the world.
-You’ll develop a professional portfolio of international experiences to build a global career from the very start of your studies.
+You will develop a professional portfolio of international experiences to build a global career from the very start of your studies.

 Understand how events of the past have contributed to today’s environment and apply transversal and analytical skills to reflect on the past and tackle the future.
-You’ll learn what it takes to establish and maintain a professional presence as an international relations professional, as well as build a graduate portfolio that highlights the key learning outcomes you’ve acquired throughout your degree.
+You will learn what it takes to establish and maintain a professional presence as an international relations professional, as well as build a graduate portfolio that highlights the key learning outcomes you have acquired throughout your degree.

-The relationships between countries and political powers are ever-changing.
-Are you ready to learn how to navigate these international environments?
+Are you ready to learn how to navigate ever-changing international environments?

 Choose to major in disciplines that will offer a unique perspective to your degree such as: